|Member Since:||July 29, 2007|

 Rommel Fernandes earned Doctor of Musical Arts and Master of Music Degrees in performance, both with Honors, from Northwestern University (USA) in the violin class of Gerardo Ribeiro.
 He also earned a Bachelor's Degree in performance from the São Paulo State University, in his native Brazil, as a student of Ayrton Pinto (a former member of the Boston Symphony Orchestra and of the New England Conservatory faculty).
 He has also received coaching from violinists Andrés Cárdenes, Marylou Speaker Churchill, Viktor Danchenko, Sándor Devich, Leonard Felberg, Pamela Frank, Marcello Guerchfeld, Sidney Harth, Alberto Jaffé, Malcolm Lowe, Ruggiero Ricci, Jerrold Rubenstein, Kurt Sassmanshaus, Joseph Silverstein, Leon Spierer and Almita Vamos.
 He has performed as a soloist with the São Paulo State Symphony Orchestra as the winner of the orchestra's Young Soloists Competition.

-He performs on an Italian violin from late 18th century, attributed to the Gagliano family, with a French bow made in the 1810s by Nicolas Eury.
+He performs on an Italian violin from late 18th century, attributed to the Gagliano family, with a French bow made in the 1810s by Jacob Eury.